janklab/janklab-gh-pages/docs/index.md

 ## About Andrew

 [Andrew Janke](https://apjanke.net) has about twenty years of industry experience building software platforms, with much of that involving Matlab.
-He started out in the weather software industry, and then got recruited by a [Citadel Investments](https://www.citadel.com) and spent 15 years in finance, working closely with trading staff to develop analytical and trading platforms.
+He started out in the weather software industry, and then got recruited by a [Citadel Investments](https://www.citadel.com) and spent 15 years in finance, working closely with traders and quants to develop analytical and trading platforms.

 Andrew is currently Director of Quantitative Systems at [Demex Technologies](https://thedemexgroup.com).